Check whether both routines overlap

 Start with membership options, then compare the gyms and localities you are both likely to use.

-No. Shared access is available only on eligible packs, so you should always compare the current membership rules before choosing.
+No. Shared access is available on packs of 90 Sessions or more, so you should always compare the current membership rules before choosing.

 People who want flexibility for two users, but do not want to start with two completely separate plans, usually get the most value from it.